- ancora education

-Staying on top of your schedule doesn't work when you aren't keeping track of your time.
+Staying on top of your schedule doesn't work when you don't include time as a part of your project tracking.
 Manage it efficiently by splitting and allocating your available time to all your work items.
 Zoho Projects has time tracking features like a calendar module to view your schedule, time sheets to track the planned and actual number of hours taken to do a task, and invoicing them based on those timesheets which are extremely valuable.

 Along with scope and time, costs also have to be properly managed as they are heavily dependent on each other.
 Tracking your project costs is necessary to stay within your budget.
 In Zoho Projects, you can compare your initial budget plan with what you're actually spending to see where there's a loss.
 Being able to survey your cost overruns is also a valuable feature in a project management software.

 Project management system is a platform that allows you to handle your resources, especially human resources, with care.
 There may be times when you have critical work that needs your employees' attention, but that doesn't mean you want to overwork them.
 On the other hand, in spite of the need, if someone is underworked that's a snag too.
 This is where a proper resource utilization tool like Zoho Projects helps.

 In the modern workplace, discussing all the minute details of work in person isn't the most effective, or even always possible.
 Being able to collaborate and discuss ideas and share documents virtually is something essential that only the best project management system would possess.